dotnet/Silk.NET/README.md

 ### High-level utilities

-In addition to providing high-speed, direct, and transparent bindings, we provide high-level utilities and wrappers to maximise productivity in common workloads such as platform-agnostic abstractions around Windowing and Input, bringing your apps to a vast number of platforms without changing a single line!
+In addition to providing high-speed, direct, and transparent bindings, we provide high-level utilities and wrappers to maximize productivity in common workloads such as platform-agnostic abstractions around Windowing and Input, bringing your apps to a vast number of platforms without changing a single line!

 ### Good-to-go

-Silk.NET caters for anything you could need in swift development of multimedia, graphics, compute applications.
+Silk.NET caters to anything you could need in the swift development of multimedia, graphics, and computing applications.
 Silk.NET is an all-in-one solution, complete with Graphics, Compute, Audio, Input, and Windowing.

 <!-- Begin exclude from NuGet readme. -->